 Share Knowledge in the Green Theme Camp Community (GTCC)

 GTCC is a group of stewards designing the future role of theme camps in making Burning Man sustainable and regenerative.
 This year in Black Rock City, GTCC will be prototyping Burner Leadership Achieving Sustainable Theme Camps (BLAST), a LEED-style rating system to help theme camps go green.
+Fill out this form to add your camp to BLAST for 2023.
 Keep an eye on the GTCC website for upcoming events, including one at the Gerlach Workforce Development Center (GWDC) in May 2022 where you can learn about sustainable event design patterns; email email@example.com to learn more.